-We have regularly awarded grants of up to £100,000 for major research projects and we are proud of our contribution to both the development of evidence in the field of infection prevention, and the support of the professional development of our members.
+We have regularly awarded funding of up to £99,000 for Major Research Grants and we are proud of our contribution to both the development of evidence in the field of infection prevention, and the support of the professional development of our members.

 Below we have detailed the research we have funded, and we have included highlights from some of our grant holders.

 Further information about our grants programme is available here

 Dr Ross Lathan, Vascular Research Lab, Hull Royal Infirmary